auramix/no-spoilers/README.md

 > You can start by choosing a date and competition to rank.
 Currently, date ranges are not supported - only a single match date may be ranked at a time.

 > The 3rd party API is somewhat unreliable in that competition codes are not the same year-to-year.
-So although you can search for current match rankings across the provided leauges, searches are only guaranteed to work for the current season.
+So although you can search for current match rankings across the provided leagues, searches are only guaranteed to work for the current season.

 ## API